scipp/scipp/README.md

 make -j4 all-tests install
 ```
 Note that the `all` and `install` targets do NOT include the tests.
 Those must be built separately via `all-tests`.
-You should use Python 3.5 or greater
+You should use Python 3.5 or greater.

 To use the `scipp` Python module: